Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 [0   0   7   8   9]
 ```

-## Conversion to Julia matrices and iteration
+## Conversion to Julia matrices, iteration and broacasting

 While `AbstractAlgebra` matrices are not instances of `AbstractArray`,
 they are closely related to Julia matrices.
 For convenience, a `Matrix`